 Share across the company

-Flexibility and compassion are critical skills in 2020, and in each season of this year, it’s been important for employers to communicate that to their teams.
+Flexibility and compassion are critical skills, and it’s been important for employers to communicate that to their teams.
 Right now, use every tool you can to continue fostering relationships that are respectful and understanding across teams.
 Whether you use an internal social media site to feature employees and share how awesome they are, or you have a weekly email newsletter with tips and insights, infuse your culture with an attitude of trust.
 Let employees know that it's okay if their kindergartener interrupts a call with their latest macaroni art or if their teenage high school student accidentally brings down your internet.

 Consider additional benefits that help everyone – and especially parents